 Help shape the future of the egg industry

-Voconiq CEO Dr Kieren Moffat says this research will build on the previous CSIRO findings, and will help the industry to better understand the community’s changing views.
+Voconiq CEO Dr Kieren Moffat says this research will build on previous CSIRO findings.
+It will help the industry to better understand the community’s changing views.

-“More than 27,000 Australians have contributed to the research over the last three years, providing a deeper understanding on what the community values in the egg industry,” Dr Moffat says.
-“We know hen welfare arouses strong feelings among many people, and that’s been a focus of the research to date, but we’ve also found the community is very interested in how Australia’s eggs are produced and how safe they are, especially since the pandemic.”
+“More than 27,000 Australians have contributed to the research over the last three years, providing a deeper understanding of what the community values in the egg industry,” Dr Moffat says.
+“We know hen welfare arouses strong feelings among many people, and that’s been a focus of the research to date.
+But we’ve also found the community is very interested in how Australia’s eggs are produced and how safe they are.
+Especially since the pandemic.

 “We encourage Australians who want to have a voice on issues related to the egg industry to take the survey.
-Data collected will be shared with Australian Eggs to action a response.”
+Data collected will be provided to Australian Eggs for further action.”